Serjes/equipment-accounting/README.md

-# hardware-accounting
+# equipment-accounting
-Accounting and distribution of hardware
+Accounting and distribution of equipment on Spring Boot